-Anthropology faculty have outlined an integrated series of courses for the following synthetic concentrations: Ecological and Environmental Anthropology; Medical Anthropology; Southwest Land, Culture and Society (SWLCS); Applied Anthropology.
-Synthetic concentrations are meant to help students focus their coursework in certain topical or thematic areas, and to help build a broader sense of intellectual community within anthropology.
+Anthropology faculty have outlined an integrated series of courses for the following synthetic concentrations: Ecological and Environmental Anthropology; Medical Anthropology; Southwest Land, Culture and Society (SWLCS); and Applied Anthropology.
+Synthetic concentrations are meant to help students focus their coursework in certain topical or thematic areas and to help build a broader sense of intellectual community within anthropology.
 All concentrations can serve as minor foci for the Ph.D.
 Comprehensive Exam, and each concentration is open to students with a major focus in any subfield.
-Required units (12-15) vary by concentration.
+Required units (12–15) vary by concentration.
 Students are encouraged to follow a concentration if it fits their interests, but participation in concentrations is NOT required.

 Ecological and Environmental Anthropology Concentration

 The relationships between human societies and their environments are among the oldest concerns in anthropology.
 As the human footprint on the Earth grows, the topic of human-environment interactions becomes an ever more urgent problem.
 Anthropology at the University of Arizona has historically been a leader in ecological and environmental anthropology, and many members of the current faculty have research interests in this topic.
-Students participating in this concentration are required to complete a core seminar, ANTH 611 (Ecological Anthropology) or ANTH 543 (Ecology and Complexity).
+Students participating in this concentration are required to complete a core seminar: ANTH 611 (Ecological Anthropology).
 This seminar integrates subfields within anthropology and forges strong links between anthropology and other disciplines concerned with human impacts on the environment, sustainability, conservation, and evolutionary ecology, among other issues.
 In consultation with their advisor, each student designs an individualized suite of relevant courses totaling 12 units.
 In so doing, the student, in consultation with their committee, must make every effort to create a diverse curriculum, avoiding excessive topical replication between their chosen major and minor.
 Back to top.

 Medical Anthropology Concentration

-The concentration requires 15 credit hours of training in medical anthropology composed of a) four graduate seminars (12 units) from an approved list of eight seminars routinely taught by faculty members in the medical anthropology concentration, and b) a three-credit independent study wherein the student demonstrates competency by writing a research report based on primary or secondary research, a grant proposal deemed competitive for funding, or a publishable paper on which they are a sole author or co-author having contributed in a significant manner to data analysis and writing.
+- c) an independent study (3 credits) in which the student produces a research report based on primary or secondary research, a grant proposal deemed competitive for funding, or a publishable paper on which they are a sole author or co-author.

 Southwest Land, Culture & Society (SWLCS)

-The Southwest Land, Culture, and Society (SWLCS) Program (http://swst.web.arizona.edu/) offers a Ph.D. minor for students in anthropology and related disciplines.
+The Southwest Land, Culture, and Society (SWLCS) Program offers a Ph.D. minor concentration for students in anthropology and related disciplines.
 Students who choose to minor in this program are expected to adopt a broad interdisciplinary approach that integrates land and societies and bridges 13,000 years of history in the southwestern United States and northern Mexico.
-The SWLCS concentration is intended to serve as a formalized node, interconnecting faculty and students within the university, while strengthening their linkages to external communities.
-By serving as a clearinghouse for Southwestern anthropological scholarship, the program expands opportunities for integrating students into research that best fits their aspirations and benefits from their skills.
-The program also provides a visible point of contact for constituencies outside the university seeking expertise and outreach in anthropologically-oriented Southwestern issues.
-Faculty participants can better meet these needs by involving students in active regional research and sponsoring direct involvement through internships.
+The SWLCS concentration is intended to serve as a formalized node that interconnects faculty and students within the university while strengthening their relationships to external communities.
+By serving as a clearinghouse for regional anthropological scholarship, the program expands opportunities for integrating students into research that best fits their aspirations and benefits from their skills.
+The program also provides a visible point of contact for constituencies outside the university seeking expertise and outreach in anthropologically-oriented regional issues.
+SWLCS faculty involve students in active regional research and sponsor direct involvement through internships.
 The Program brings together faculty from the School of Anthropology, Arizona State Museum, Arid Lands, Geography and Regional Development, the Laboratory of Tree-ring Research, Latin American Studies, and the Southwest Center.
 A list of the core faculty, who form the executive committee for the program, and the faculty affiliated with the SWLCS concentration is provided below.

-The SWLCS minor focus requires 12 units of coursework.
-All students participating in this concentration must enroll in the SWLCS core class, ANTH/ARL/LAS/GEO 518, Southwest Land and Society.
-At least six units must be in anthropology and at least six other units should come from outside of the student’s major field, not including the 518 core class.
+The SWLCS concentration requires 12 units of coursework.
+All students must enroll in the SWLCS core course, ANTH/ARL/LAS/GEO 518, Southwest Land and Society.
+At least six units must be in anthropology and at least six other units should come from outside the student’s major field, not including the 518 core class.
 A proposed program of study should be discussed with the student’s minor advisor.
-Courses used in the minor may be drawn from over 150 potentially relevant classes in departments and program across campus.
-Please see the Southwest Land, Culture and Society Program’s web page (http://swst.web.arizona.edu/) for a full list of courses in all departments that may be applied toward the minor.
-Anthropology courses that may be included in the student’s program of study include:
+Courses used in the minor may be drawn from relevant classes in departments and programs across campus.
+Anthropology courses that may be included in the student’s program of study are:

 Applied Anthropology Concentration